 Participants in our factorial experiment were first asked to imagine that they had to use the registry service of the municipality where they reside to request an electronic ID card.
 We provided participants with relative performance information in the form of waiting times for the electronic ID card.
 This piece of performance information was the object of our manipulations.
-Respondents (n = 2438) were randomly assigned to one of four experimental conditions, resulting from the combination of two factors, each manipulated at two levels as follows:
+Respondents (n = 2438) were randomly assigned to one of four experimental each manipulated at two levels as follows: